 Remember to ask your healthcare provider to update this list when you have a new medicine added, a medicine stopped or a change in dose.
 This can happen if you have had side effects, been discharged from hospital or seen a new doctor.

-It’s important that you can read the labels on your medicines so you know about it, how to take and store it and the expiry date.
-Let your pharmacist know if you cannot read the labels as they may be able to make labels with larger print, or write the medicine details on another sheet.
+It’s important that you can read the labels on your medicine so you know about it, how to take and store it and the expiry date.
+Let your pharmacist know if you can't read the labels as they may be able to make labels with larger print or write the medicine details on another sheet.
 You could also use a magnifying glass.

 Ask your pharmacist if your tablets can be crushed, or your capsules opened and dispersed in water, before taking them.
 Only some tablets and capsules can be taken this way.